5 of the Most Iconic WWF/WWE Superstars

 It is mind-blowing to think that a wrestler that was once Shawn Michaels' lackey would be running the WWE one day.

 The Mr. Perfect gimmick was as memorable as it was quite unique.
 Here you do not have a wrestler pretending to be a superhero such as The Hurricane or The Blue Blazer or a wrestler pretending to have a second occupation such as a Henry O Godwinn, Duke "The Dumpster Droese," or The Repo Man.
 You just have this perfect athlete that can not only wrestle but excel in other sports as well.

 Mr. Perfect, AKA Curt Hennig, is actually a natural-born athlete.
 So it was easy for him to do the vignettes.
 Wrestling is in his blood, as his father was the legendary Larry "The Axe" Hennig.

 The vignettes did a great job of establishing the Mr. Perfect character.
-The vignettes showed Curt Hennig in various sports—baseball, golf, basketball, bowling, hockey, football, chess, table tennis, and horseshoes.
+The vignettes showed Hennig in various sports—baseball, golf, basketball, bowling, hockey, football, chess, table tennis, and horseshoes.
 In each vignette, Hennig would either beat someone or do something perfectly.